microsoft/qsharp/katas/content/qubit/index.md

 \alpha \cdot \begin{bmatrix} 1 \\\ 0 \end{bmatrix} + \beta \cdot \begin{bmatrix} 0 \\\ 1 \end{bmatrix}
 $$

-Because of this, these two states are known as **basis states**.
+Because of this, qubit states $0$ and $1$ are known as basis states.
+These two vectors have two properties.

-These two vectors have two additional properties.
-First, as mentioned before, both are **normalized**:
+1. They are normalized.

 $$
 \langle \begin{bmatrix} 1 \\\ 0 \end{bmatrix} , \begin{bmatrix} 1 \\\ 0 \end{bmatrix} \rangle =
 \langle \begin{bmatrix} 0 \\\ 1 \end{bmatrix} , \begin{bmatrix} 0 \\\ 1 \end{bmatrix} \rangle = 1
 $$

-Second, they are **orthogonal** to each other:
+2. They are orthogonal to each other.

 $$
 \langle \begin{bmatrix} 1 \\\ 0 \end{bmatrix} , \begin{bmatrix} 0 \\\ 1 \end{bmatrix} \rangle =